SAP-samples/teched2023-IN260/exercises/ex5/README.md

 You've now learned how the SAP Cloud SDK applies tenant and user isolation and how you can configure the behaviour to your needs.

-Continue to - [Exercise 6 (Optional) - Deploying the application to SAP Business Technology Platform](../ex6/README.md) if you are interested in learning how to deploy your application to BTP.
+Continue to - [Exercise 6 (Optional) - Deploying the Application to SAP Business Technology Platform](../ex6/README.md) if you are interested in learning how to deploy your application to BTP.